Send In the Clowns: Popular success

 The musical and the song debuted on Broadway in 1973.
 The song became popular with theater audiences, but had not become a pop hit.
 Sondheim explained how the song became a hit:

 First of all, it wasn't a hit for two years.
 I mean, the first person to sing it was Bobby Short, who happened to see the show in Boston, and it was exactly his kind of song: He's a cabaret entertainer.
 And then my memory is that Judy Collins picked it up, but she recorded it in England; Sinatra heard it and recorded it.
 And between the two of them, they made it a hit.

 Frank Sinatra recorded "Send in the Clowns" in 1973 for his album Ol' Blue Eyes Is Back, which attained gold status.
 Gordon Jenkins arranged the song.
 It was also released as a single.
 In later versions, he sang it with minimal accompaniment.
 Sinatra's version plays in the end credits of Todd Phillips' 2019 film Joker.

 Two years later Judy Collins recorded "Send in the Clowns" for her album Judith.
 The song was released as a single, which soon became a major pop hit.
 It remained on the Billboard Hot 100 for 11 weeks in 1975, reaching Number 36.
 The single again reached the Billboard Hot 100 in 1977, where it remained for 16 weeks and reached Number 19.
 At the Grammy Awards of 1976, the Collins performance of the song was named Song of the Year.
 After Sinatra and Collins recorded the song, it was recorded by Bing Crosby, Kenny Rogers, and Lou Rawls.

 Grace Jones recorded a seven-and-a-half minute disco version the song in 1977 as the lead track of her debut album, Portfolio.

+David Essex and Twiggy performed the song for the former's BBC TV series in 1977 in character as two clowns removing their make up backstage after a show.
+The performance concluded with Essex throwing a pie in Twiggy's face.

 Olivia Newton-John recorded the song for her 2004 album, Indigo: Women of Song.

 In 1985, Sondheim added a verse for Barbra Streisand to use on The Broadway Album and subsequent concert performances.
 Her version reached No. 25 on the Billboard Hot Adult Contemporary chart in 1986.

 The song has become a jazz standard, with performances by Count Basie, Sarah Vaughan, the Stan Kenton Orchestra and many others.
 It has been recorded by more than 900 singers.

 American ambient duo Stars of the Lid for their 2007 album And Their Refinement of the Decline use the melody of "Send In the Clowns" on the track "Don't Bother They're Here", the title itself referencing a line from the song.

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.